bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 The `#[DbQuery]` attribute specifies a SQL statement.

-You do not need to prepare any implementation for this interface.
+You do not need to write any implementation for this interface.
 An object that performs the specified SQL query will be created automatically.

 The interface is divided into two concerns: **command** which has side effects, and **query** which returns a value.
 It can be one interface and one method as in [ADR pattern](https://github.com/pmjones/adr).
 The application designer decides the policy.